A-Z Artist Index Compilations Record Labels Media

 In 1971 he joined The Woods Band who'd just released their debut LP on the Greenwich label.
 This band folded and Gay & Terry Woods signed to Polydor as a duo.
 Joe appears on their debut LP "Backwoods", released in 1972.
 He then joined the fourth, unrecorded lineup of UK folkrock legends the Trees.
 This was reputedly the most rockin' version of the band (see Ugly Things #25 for an extensive band history).
 Bootleg live recordings of this lineup exist but unfortunately I've not heard them.
 In 1973, Joe replaced Dave Arbus in East Of Eden.

-In 1976 Joe appeared on Jade Warrior's "Kites" album (which also featured Clodagh Simmonds of Mellow Candle).
+During 1976-78, Joe fronted his own Joe O'Donnell Band who did not record.
+In 1976 he appeared on Jade Warrior's "Kites" album (which also featured Clodagh Simmonds of Mellow Candle).
 The recordings were engineered by Tom Newman (ex July, co-owner of Manor House Studios with Richard Branson of Virgin Records, producer of "Tubular Bells", etc).
 Joe contributed to Newman's second solo LP "Faerie Symphony" released on Decca in 1977.
 Joe approached Jon Field (of Jade Warrior) and Newman about recording his own concept LP.
 This lead to a deal with Decca, who gave Joe full freedom in recording "Gaodhal's Vision", a fusion of Celtic music with rock and jazz.
 The album was produced and engineered by Newman & Field.
 The musicians included Rory Gallagher, Steve Bolton (of Atomic Rooster, Headstone, as mentioned above), Theodor Thunder and David Lennox (ex Uptown Band, Elmer Fudd, Funky Junction, Rory Gallagher Band).
 Through Rory, Joe meet Rory's brother and manager Donal Gallagher, who became Joe's manager and secured a release from Decca.
 The LP came out instead on Rory's label Polydor Records.

 Joe O'Donnell's Vision Band supporting Rory Gallagher at Macroom, 24 June 1978